kubedb/docs/docs/guides/mysql/clustering/group-replication/index.md

 ## Data Availability

 In a MySQL group, only the primary member can write not the secondary.
 But you can read data from any member.
-In this tutorial, we will insert data from primary, and we will see whether we can get the data from any other members.
+In this tutorial, we will insert data from primary, and we will see whether we can get the data from any other member.

 > Read the comment written for the following commands.
 They contain the instructions and explanations of the commands.